Median scoring rules now supported! *

 APP INFO

 The App contains no ads and does not collect any data outside of device use for performance monitoring and analytics.
+There are optional features to save league ids and tiebreaker information on one’s device for future reference, otherwise no device storage is used or accessed.

 Features in ALL Levels